Does creatine help you lose weight or just add water weight?

 Aging and sarcopenia.
 Sarcopenia is age-related loss of muscle mass and strength.
 Creatine combined with lifting has been shown to improve muscle strength and lean mass in adults over 50, which indirectly supports better body composition and metabolic health.

 Kidney disease.
 Creatine is filtered by the kidneys.
-Large position statements conclude that standard doses of creatine are safe in healthy people, with no evidence of kidney damage in controlled trials.[1],[6] However, people with existing kidney disease, or those taking drugs that affect kidney function, should not use creatine without medical supervision.
+Large position statements conclude that standard doses of creatine are safe in healthy people, with no evidence of kidney damage in controlled trials.[1],[4] A 2005 review in Annals of Pharmacotherapy concluded that creatine does not appear to impair renal function in healthy users at recommended doses, but cautioned that people with kidney disease should avoid unsupervised use.[4]
+However, people with existing kidney disease, or those taking drugs that affect kidney function, should not use creatine without medical supervision.

 High-intensity sports and weight classes.
 For athletes in weight-class sports, the early water gain from creatine can complicate weigh-ins, even though it does not increase fat.
 Planning and timing become key in this group.